Gear GuidesTravelTips

 Camino de santiago - the best routes

-Camino de Santiago - the best routes quick find navigation
+Camino de Santiago - routes quick find navigation

 The Camino de Santiago is a big deal so to speak, in the religious world.
 The site has existed for over 1000 years, dating back as far as the 8th Century when the remains of St James the Apostle were first discovered in Northern Spain.
 The story goes that St James preached the Gospel in what is now Galicia and upon return to Jerusalem, he was sadly beheaded by King Herod in 44AD.
 His loyal followers purportedly transported his remains to Northern Galicia where they lay undiscovered until 813AD.
 His remains were finally discovered in the 9th Century which led to the creation of a significant religious shrine, marking the beginning of Santiago de Compostela and the Camino de Santiago.